Network Plan Part 14 - NATTS, Toxics, PAMS

 Due to roof construction work at IS 52, sampling for NATTS parameters was temporarily moved to the Morrisania site, 1.7 miles NW of the original location beginning in mid June, 2010.
 The relocation interrupted some sample collection.
 The EPA was notified of the temporary relocation prior to the move and the data will be submitted using the AQS code for the Morrisania site: 36-005-0080.
 The construction work at IS 52 was completed in the summer of 2012, and monitoring resumed at this site in July, 2012.

 The NY ambient air toxics monitoring program was first established in 1985 as part of the Governor's Air Monitoring Modernization Capital Budget Program.
 This monitoring network measures Volatile Organic Compounds (VOCs) across the State.
 The initial development of the network and analytical capabilities was part of a joint Staten Island/New Jersey Urban Air Toxics Assessment Project (SI/NJ Study) coordinated with U.S. EPA Region II from 1987 through 1989.
 The network expanded in 1990 to a statewide network.

 The goal is to monitor air quality related to toxics in the State's urban, industrial, residential, and rural areas.
 Implementation of this program starts the development of a long-term toxics air quality database for New York State.
 The database will be used to define, attain, and preserve good air quality in New York State.
 The data defines actual air quality impacts of the VOCs.
 The data is used in the design and management of New York's air quality, including risk assessment, modeling, planning and trend analysis.

-Initially only seventeen VOCs were monitored until 1995, when the number of analytes was increased to nineteen.
-In 2002 the list of VOCs was expanded to include 42 compounds as shown in Table 5.2 below:
+Initially, only seventeen VOCs were monitored.
+In 1995, the number of analytes was increased to nineteen.
+In 2002, the list of VOCs was further expanded to include 42 compounds as shown in Table 5.2 below: